M-GM50/ks-group-project-2/README.md

 ## Introduction

-This is a second group project for KreativStorm training course.
+This is the second group project for KreativStorm training course.

 ## Objective